How to setup Netgear Nighthawk tri-band WiFi extender using WPS

 - After the Netgear WiFi extender setup process, you can move your range extender to your preferred location that must be halfway between your existing router and the area with poor WiFi signals (also known as dead zone or blind spot).

 - Its Link Status LED will help you choose a perfect spot where the extender-to-router WiFi connection is optimal.

-- If you get a poor connection or no connection, move your Nighthawk range extender closer to your main WiFi router and try again until unless the Link Status LED becomes white or blue.
+- If you get a poor or no connection, move your Nighthawk extender closer to the main WiFi router and try again until the Link Status LED becomes white or blue.

 - Grab a computer or laptop to the location with a poor WiFi router coverage and connect it to the extended WiFi network.

-Note: Your smart Nighthawk extender uses the same WiFi network settings as of your main networking router for its 2.4 and 5 GHz extended networks.
+- Note: Your smart Nighthawk extender uses the same WiFi network settings as your main networking router for its 2.4 and 5 GHz extended networks.

-- For instance, if the Nighthawk extender connects to your router’s 2.4 GHz WiFi band, your extender uses the router’s 2.4 GHz wireless/WiFi settings for its networks both:
+- For instance, if the Nighthawk extender connects to your router’s 2.4 GHz WiFi band, your extender uses the router’s 2.4 GHz wireless/WiFi settings for its network.